-Closer to the start of the course, your college will contact you with induction and freshers' information, look out for this in your inbox and on social media platforms.
-Some of the events offered to you will be essential for you to attend and others will be more informal events.
-Make sure to take full advantage of the activities and events the colleges are putting on for you.
+Closer to the start of the course, BIMM University Berlin will contact you with induction and freshers' information.
+Look out for this in your inbox and on social media platforms.
+Some of the events offered to you will be compulsory, and others will be more informal events.
+Make sure you take full advantage of the activities and events that we are putting on for you.

-Induction events include important information about your course, give you the opportunity to meet your course leader and your future classmates.
+Induction events will provide important information about your course, and they will give you the opportunity to meet your course leader and your future classmates.